 Clarity of Thought

-It is in times of turmoil barriers are built, and it is the mindful leader who stands back, listens totally and is tuned into the dynamics of the environment to pursue the right decision.
+It is in times of turmoil barriers are built.
+The mindful leader stands back, listens to people and is tuned into the dynamics of the environment to pursue the right decision.
 Mindfulness nurtures these skills.